itsmichaeldiego/itsmichaeldiego/README.md

 ### Hi, I'm Michael 👋

-I am an enthusiastic JS Developer, from San Jose, Costa Rica, I am a traveler, an ecologist and a dreamer.
+I am an enthusiastic JS Developer but also a traveler, an ecologist and a dreamer.
 I really like programming in all senses, but early in my career I started to be more curious about JS, and I love it!
 I've worked with most of the Technologies available, but the last few years I've been working mostly in the React world.
 I like to write good quality code that is clean, readable and production-ready.

 Current co-owner of [google-map-react](https://github.com/google-map-react/google-map-react)